shuboxio/shubox.js/README.md

 ## Upload avatar and insert generated transform/variant image

-"Transforms" are variants of uploaded images that you define in the Shubox dashboard.
-If you want a `100x100` sized image generated after an 800x600 photo is uploaded you can define that image transform in the [Image Transforms](https://dashboard.shubox.io/image_transforms) section of the dashboard.
+"Transforms" are variants of uploaded images that you define as an option in the `Shubox` initializer.
+For example: you may want a `100x100` sized image generated after an 800x600 photo is uploaded, or an image to be converted to an `avif`.

 In the JS library you can define a corresponding callback that will fire once that version of the image is generated, and HTTP request and response